 Table of Contents

 Whole life insurance and other permanent policies can help to provide a financial cushion for your loved ones after you've passed.
 While the primary benefit of any life insurance policy is the death benefit, there may be other ways that a policy can help you work toward your own financial goals.
-For example, some people overfund their life insurance policy for various reasons.
 Here's some information on how overfunded life insurance works and who this strategy could be right for.

 When Might You Overfund a Life Insurance Policy?